aeither/quizdrop/video-script.md

 *[Answer questions correctly]*

 Excellent!
 3 out of 3 correct answers.
-In our production version, I would now automatically receive BASE tokens as rewards.
+In our production version, I would now automatically receive BASE coins as rewards.

-The smart contract integration ensures transparent, automatic token distribution with no manual intervention required."
+The smart contract integration ensures transparent, automatic coin distribution with no manual intervention required."

 ## Current Status & Future Features (75 seconds)